March 2026 cohort in session

 AAI works alongside industry, education, and community partners to expand access to automation education for Inland Empire youth

-FOR INDUSTRY & SPONSORS
+FOR SCHOOLS & DISTRICTS

 Invest in the